 Do you want to know how to start commercial strawberry cultivation with low investment?
 Find here a detailed strawberry farming business plan sample checklist for your ready reference.

-However, check whether the agroclimatic condition of your region permits the strawberry production or not.
-Additionally, you must have sufficient area of land.
-You can produce strawberry through both open and protected conditions.
+However, check whether the agroclimatic condition of your region permits strawberry production or not.
+Additionally, you must have a sufficient area of land.
+You can produce strawberries through both open and protected conditions.

 The scientific name of strawberry is Fragaria.
 And it belongs to the Rosaceae family.
 The United States is the world’s largest producer of strawberries.
 The next highest producing countries are Turkey, Spain, Egypt, Korea, Mexico, and Poland.

 In India, major strawberry producing areas are Nainital, Dehradun, Mahabaleshwar (Maharashtra), Kashmir Valley, Bangalore, and Kalimpong (West Bengal).

 Generally, people consume strawberry fruits in two ways.
 These are as fresh fruits and processed items.
 Additionally, strawberry is an important item in bakery, confectionery, soft drinks, chewing gum, and ice cream industries.
 India exports strawberries mainly to Austria, Bangladesh, Germany, Jordan & U.S.A.

 The fruit is highly rich is several minerals like Ca, P, and K. Additionally, it is a natural source of antioxidants.
 However, this is a highly perishable fruit.
 And for fresh distribution, you must maintain the right temperature and cooling chain supply facility.